Lacewood's Flakey Look Ranks High for Furniture, Cabinetry

 Ang Schramm, director of technical services at Columbia Forest Products also weighed in on the topic.
 “Australian silky oak (Cardwellia sublimis) from the family Proteaceae, or, as it is frequently called, lacewood, is characterized by its lustrous ruddy heartwood coloration and its enlarged rays that give it a lacy look that appears to glisten on the radial (quarter sliced or sawn) surface of the wood.
 It is not as permeable as many decorative species, but it does take a finish nicely.
 It has long been used in veneer form for architectural millwork, moldings, wall paneling, cabinetry, flooring, and fine furniture, often as an accent species,” said Schramm.

-Custom Cabinetry DesignAnother closeup look at the lacewood pattern.
+Made by Vladimir Grischenko of Custom Cabinetry Design, this furniture features a lacewood frame, birds-eye maple insert panel and a custom maple handle.
 Schramm also identified a third species in the “lacewood” group.
 “The term lacewood is sometimes also ascribed to European plane (Platanus hybrida) from the family Platanaceae.
 Also known as London plane, it is a relative of American sycamore (P. occidentalis), sometimes called American plane.
 The light reddish brown heartwood takes finishing material well, and like the Australian species, it is highly prized for use in high-end furniture, cabinetry, and millwork,” said Schramm.

 But although the woods can share the same name, there are discernible differences, said Jim Dumas, owner of Certainly Wood.
 “Modern ‘Brazilian lacewood’ is quite different from the true Australian Lacewood that the reputation was built on.
 Brazilian lacewood, (Louro Faia), is coarse by comparison and far less uniform in color.